Model Structures on Commutative Monoids in General Model Categories: Additional Results

-This property is certainly related to the commutative monoid axiom, but it is not necessary for strictly commutative monoids to inherit a model structure.
-In particular, it fails for simplicial sets and for topological spaces, so it is impossible to deduce property (**) from the commutative monoid axiom.
-We now record the correct analogue of this property (**) in general model categories:
+This property is certainly related to the commutative monoid axiom, and it is often used to verify the commutative monoid axiom for positive model structures on symmetric and orthogonal spectra.
+However, the example above demonstrates that this property is not necessary for strictly commutative monoids to inherit a model structure, and that it cannot be deduced from the commutative monoid axiom.
+We now record the correct analogue of this property (**) in general model categories.
+We will assume $\M$ is a $\D$-model category in the sense of Definition 4.2.18 in \cite{hovey-book}, and this allows operads valued in $\D$ to act in $\M$.